310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/minitalk/hiyori_2.md

             {% bubble Hiyori norsmile %}
             It had to be kept a secret until the day of the audition?
 I see, that makes sense.

-            You can’t afford to show bias towards ES idols either, and it might be a harsh job on you, won’t it?
+            You can’t afford to show bias towards ES idols either, and it would be a harsh job on you, wouldn’t it?
 			{% endbubble %}
         </div>
     </div>